How Is Dog Food Made?

 Advertising targeted dog owners, with celebrities of the time serving as spokespeople.
 For example, Zawistowski says that posters of Admiral Richard Byrd, a famous explorer who went to the Arctic and Antarctic, featured photographs of Byrd in the tundra with his dogs.
 At least one pet food company even paid Byrd to travel around the world and promote dog food.

 Regulated Products and the Birth of AAFCO

-The two World Wars put a dent in businesses, but during the high-growth 1950s, snack food manufacturing resulted in yet another ingenious moment.
-Clever observers, watching cheese puff extruders turn out tasty bites, had the idea that such machinery could produce dry pet foods with yummy nutritious coatings, says Zawistowski.
-This resulted in the first pellet-sized dry foods, similar to those still sold today.
+The two World Wars put a dent in businesses, but during the high-growth 1950s, snack food manufacturing resulted in another ingenious moment.
+Astute observers, watching cheese puff extruders turn out tasty bites, had the idea that such machinery could produce dry pet foods with yummy, nutritious coatings, says Zawistowski.
+This discovery resulted in the first pellet-sized dry foods, similar to those still sold today.

-During the early- to mid-20th century, new influential entrepreneurs associated with companies like Purina, Hill’s Pet Nutrition and Iams forged new commercial ground.
+During the early- to mid-20th century, new influential entrepreneurs associated with companies like Purina, Hill’s Pet Nutrition, and Iams forged new commercial ground.
 Paul Iams, for example, “worked as a dog food salesman during the Depression,” according to Jennifer Bayot of The New York Times.
 “Not even severe economic hardship, he learned, could deter pet owners from paying the price to feed their companions.”
-Iams created some of the first meat-based, high-protein foods for pets, putting the emphasis on quality and good health.
+Iams created some of the first meat-based, high-protein foods for pets, emphasizing quality and good health.
 Gallagher says that, at the same time, interest in pets began to skyrocket.
 “Dog food sales in 1958 were $298 million,” he says.
 “In 2010, they were about $12 billion.”

 Continued Emphasis on Quality and Growth